stefonarch/LXQt-Wayland-files/README.md

 [Source](https://github.com/WayfireWM/wayfire/wiki/Configuration), [docs](https://github.com/WayfireWM/)

 At the moment the best stacking compositor for a traditional LXQt experience: Notifications, lxqt-runner, pcmanfm-qt (Desktop) and lxqt-panel (top or left, some plugins not working) do work perfectly with the [lxqt-desktop-shell](https://gitlab.com/wayfireplugins/lxqt-desktop-shell.git) plugin, changed settings are read and applied.
 In addition many resource-friendly desktop effects and animations.
 Using git version `0.8.*`  is mandatory for the plugin and `wayfire-plugins-extra` is recommended.

+**Note** : because of API changes the plugin is broken actually on master, `git checkout 4faddbdb4d971a43546e1a9f2350d4fc51882850` is needed.

 #### Issues